Trolley Archaeology

 At Skippack the road will branch, one branch going to Souderton and the other to Sumneytown and Pennsburg to connect with the road to Allentown.

 Called the "Wogglebug" by locals, it was never a particularly successful trolley line, in part because the line was never completed.
-Intended to link Norristown with Souderton, about twelve miles of tracks were constructed, with service reaching no farther than Harleysville.
-Some construction was done north from Harleysville in 1916, but this was never completed.
-Proposed branches from Skippack to Pennsburg, and from Harlesyville to Kulpsville were never built.
+Intended to link Norristown with Souderton (and eventually Doylestown), only twelve miles of track was constructed, with service reaching no farther than Harleysville.
+Some construction was done north from Harleysville in 1916, but this work was never completed.
+Proposed branches from Lederach to Pennsburg, and from Harleysville to Kulpsville were surveyed but never built.

-The small towns of Center Point, Skippack and Lederach were simply not populous enough to generate sufficient traffic to make the line profitable.
+Unfortunately the small towns of Center Point, Skippack and Lederach were simply not populous enough to generate sufficient passenger or freight traffic to make the line profitable.
 Rumors of imminent abandonment of trolley service began circulating in early 1922.
 A January 26, 1922 article in the Reading Eagle pointed out that "persons residing along the trolley line would be placed under a serious handicap should the trolley road be discontinued, as they have no other means of reaching Norristown unless they use autos."

-Transit Company.
-Less than a dozen round trips were scheduled over the line
+less than a dozen round trips were scheduled over the line on weekdays.
+Click

 The last trolley car ran on June 7, 1925.